 Mayer Amschel Rothschild (1744-1812) laid the foundations on which his five sons would build their Europe wide businesses.
 From humble beginnings he became Court Agent to numerous princes, and holder of the monopoly on the management of the finances of the immensely wealthy Elector of Hesse-Cassel.
 As a result of these dealings, Mayer Amschel amassed a not inconsiderable fortune and, in 1810, renamed his firm M A Rothschild und Söhne, establishing a partnership with the four sons still in Frankfurt.
-The Frankfurt house closed in 1901.
+The Frankfurt house closed in 1901, and the remaining business was transferred to the Disconto Gesellschaft of Berlin, which established a Frankfurt office in order to handle it's new business.
 For further information, see The Frankfurt house: history »

 Destruction of records of the Frankfurt banking house